 Mennonite in a Little Black Dress (memoir) by Rhoda Janzen local author

 Not long after Rhoda Janzen turned forty, her world turned upside down.
 It was bad enough that her brilliant husband of fifteen years left her for Bob, a guy he met on Gay.com, but that same week a car accident left her with serious injuries.
 Rhoda packed her bags and went home.
 This wasn’t just any home, though.
 This was a Mennonite home.
-While Rhoda had long ventured out on her own spiritual path, the conservative community welcomed her back with open arms and offbeat advice. this safe place that Rhoda can come to terms with her failed marriage; her desire, as a young woman, to leave her sheltered world behind; and the choices that both freed and entrapped her. (description from the book jacket)
+While Rhoda had long ventured out on her own spiritual path, the conservative community welcomed her back with open arms and offbeat advice.
+It is in this safe place that Rhoda can come to terms with her failed marriage; her desire, as a young woman, to leave her sheltered world behind; and the choices that both freed and entrapped her.
+(Description from the book jacket)

 Once Upon a River (fiction) by Bonnie Jo Campbell, award-winning local writer